Lonnyg/hello-world/README.md

 hello-world
 ===========

-demonstrating getting the first green square
+demonstrating getting the green square and more stuff.